alineestkyr/Artifact-Travalogues-/README.md

 ## Rules for adding and editing files
 * See Organization for the appropriate file names and types for each folder.
 * Use template.html and template.css to create your html and css files.
-Just copy and paste the code into the new files.
+You copy and paste the code into the new files.
+However, if you are more experienced in coding and can suggest a better layout, please feel free to submit a pull request!
 * You must upload a jpeg file of the artifact to its respective folder.
 Otherwise, the embeded image will not work in the html file.